Accounting Information Systems Certificate

-Visit the Advising website for to contact advising, download a copy of your major check sheet, and all your other School of Business Administration advising needs.
+Visit the Advising website for to contact advising, download a copy of your major check sheet, and all your other College of Business advising needs.

 Before attending a group advising session or seeing your faculty adviser, be sure to fill out the advising spreadsheet.

 COB's Career Development program hosts events to connect employers to students.
 The program also provides students with opportunities to learn career skills such as resume writing, interviewing, dining etiquette, networking, how to achieve workplace success, and more.

 All MIS majors must complete an MIS/IT internship.
 For details, please see the page on MIS internships.